Topic 3: Input & Output using Standard Devices

 Formatting Numeric Output

-Real numbers are displayed in either fixed-point or scientific (e) notation:
+Real numbers can be displayed in either fixed-point or scientific notation:

 1. Example: 1,234.56 displayed as 1234.560000

-• Large real numbers (more than six digits before decimal place) displayed in e notation
+• Scientific notation for large numbers (more than six digits before the decimal point)

 1. Example: 1,225,000.00 displayed as 1.225e+006